 Nov.
 6-7, 1917: The violent Russian Revolution marks the end of the Romanov dynasty and Russian Imperial Rule, as the Bolsheviks, led by Vladimir Lenin, take power and eventually become the Communist Party of the Soviet Union.
 Civil War breaks out later that year, with Lenin’s Red Army claiming victory and the establishment of the Soviet Union.
 Lenin rules until his death in 1924.

 1929-1953: Joseph Stalin becomes dictator, taking Russia from a peasant society to a military and industrial power.
-His totalitarian rule includes his Great Purge, beginning in 1934, in which up to 20 million people were killed to eliminate opposition.
+His totalitarian rule includes his Great Purge, beginning in 1934, in which at least 750,000 people were killed to eliminate opposition.
 He dies in 1953, following a stroke.

 1939: World War II begins, and, in accord with a pact between Stalin and Adolf Hitler, Russian invades Poland, Romania, Estonia, Latvia, Lithuania and Finland.
 Germany breaks the agreement in 1941, invading Russia, which then joins the Allies.
 The Russian army’s win at the Battle of Stalingrad serves as a major turning point in ending the war.

 March 5, 1946: In a speech, Winston Churchill declares “an Iron Curtain has descended across the Continent” and the Cold War grows as the Soviets promote revolution in China, Asia and the Middle and Near East.
 In 1949, the Soviets explode a nuclear bomb, hastening the nuclear arms race.